 - Preheat your oven to 375 degrees and spray an 8x8 inch square baking dish with cooking spray.

-- Bake for about 40 minutes, uncovered until golden and bubbly.
-Let cool for a few minutes before serving plain or with maple syrup.
+- Let cool for a few minutes before serving plain or with more berries and maple syrup.